 Adam joined Watsi on August 26th, 2016.
-Three years ago, Adam became the 2191st member to automatically support a new Watsi patient every month.
-Since then, 3,638 more people have become monthly donors!
-Adam's most recent donation supported Chansok, a construction worker from Cambodia, to fund brachial plexus repair treatment.
+Four years ago, Adam became the 2191st member to automatically support a new Watsi patient every month.
+Since then, 4,281 more people have become monthly donors!
+Adam's most recent donation supported Emmanuel, a 1-year-old baby boy from Kenya, to fund congenital anorectal malformation surgery.

 Chansok is a 25-year-old construction worker from Cambodia.
 He has been married for six years and has one son.
 Chansok likes to listen to music.
 Five months ago, he was in a motor accident that caused paralysis of his shoulder, elbow, and wrist.
 He has been diagnosed with a brachial plexus injury on his right side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 He is unable to lift his arm, and has no flexion of his wrist or fingers.
 Chansok can't go to work.
 Chansok traveled to our medical partner's care center to receive treatment.
 On March 25th, he will undergo a brachial plexus repair surgery.
 After recovery, he will be able to use his wrist and fingers again.
 Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.
 "I hope that I can use my arms again and go to work to support my family.
 Now, my wife must work to support us and it is difficult for me to not work.
 When I get better I will return to working so I can support my family," he said.